US STOCKS-Wall St drops after J&J vaccine data, GameStop effect weighs

 NEW YORK, Jan 29 (Reuters) - U.S. stock indexes dropped, closing out the Friday session with the biggest weekly fall since October, as investors gauged the ramifications of Johnson & Johnson's COVID-19 vaccine trial results, while a standoff between Wall Street hedge funds and small, retail investors added to volatility.

 The results compare to the high bar set by two authorized vaccines from Pfizer Inc PFE.N/BioNTech SE BNTX.O and Moderna Inc MRNA.O, which were around 95% effective in preventing symptomatic illness in key trials when given in two doses.
-Moderna shares climbed while Pfizer Shares were little changed.
+Moderna shares climbed 8.53% while Pfizer shares edged up 0.11%.

 Worries of a short squeeze that began earlier in the week resurfaced after an army of retail investors returned to trade shares in stocks such as GameStop Corp GME.N and Koss Corp KOSS.O, which shot higher after brokers including Robinhood eased some of the restrictions they had placed on trading.